nowsprinting/create-script-folders-with-tests/README.md

 ## Release workflow

-Bump version in package.json on default branch.
+Run `Actions | Create release pull request | Run workflow` and merge created PR.
-Or run [Create release pull request](https://github.com/nowsprinting/create-script-folders-with-tests/actions/workflows/create-release-pr.yml) workflow and merge PR.
+(Or bump version in package.json on default branch)

 Then, Will do the release process automatically by [Release](.github/workflows/release.yml) workflow.
 And after tagged, OpenUPM retrieves the tag and updates it.